phaserjs/phaser-ce/README.md

 * Fixed an error passing `box2d` options in the game configuration settings (#553).
 * Fixed some compressed texture formats failing to load (#562).
-* Fixes an issue where if the WebGL renderer failed to initialize that RenderTexture's would still try to use it if no renderer was provided (#575).
+* Fixed an issue where if the WebGL renderer failed to initialize that RenderTexture's would still try to use it if no renderer was provided (#575).
 * Fixed an inconsistent return value in BitmapData#copy (#580).
 * Tweens are now cleaned up completely when destroying the game (#581).
 * Game now nulls a reference to itself from PIXI after destroy (#583).
 * Fixed a BitmapFont frame error when using trim frame in atlas (#587).
-* Fixed BitmapData.shadow ignoring blur or x/y offset when set to 0 (#591).
+* Fixed BitmapData#shadow ignoring blur or x/y offset when set to 0 (#591).

 ### Updates